johanvos/openjfxorg/CONTRIBUTING.md

 Contributing to the OpenJFX codebase
 ------------------------------------------

-JDK 9 is required to build OpenJFX.
+Minimum JDK 9 is required to build OpenJFX.
 You must have a JDK 9 installation with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 9 installation.
 By default, tests use the same runtime as `JAVA_HOME`.
-However, since OpenJFX, supports JDK 8 the build supports compiling with JDK 9 and testing on a JDK 8 runtime; to do this, set `RUNTIME_JAVA_HOME` pointing to the Java home of a JDK 8 installation.
-Note that this mechanism can be used to test against other JDKs as well, this is not only limited to JDK 8.

-OpenJFX uses the Gradle wrapper for its build.
-You can execute Gradle using the wrapper via the `gradlew` script in the root of the repository.
+Currently OpenJFX builds are running on JDK 9 and JDK 10.

 We support development in any major Java IDE (Eclipse,IntelliJ, Netbeans).
 IDEs can automatically configure projects based on Gradle setup.